History

 Varieties

 The number of varieties is unknown.
-The cashew apple is a fake fruit.
-Indeed, it is the result of the evolution of the floral receptacle and not that of the ovary as is the case for fruit in the botanical sense.
-This is a soft fruit pear-shaped.
+The cashew apple is a false fruit: it develops from the floral receptacle rather than from the ovary, as is the case for true botanical fruits.
+It is a soft, pear‑shaped fruit.

-Its size varies between 5 and 12 cm.
-The cashew apple is red or yellow when ripe.
-It has a fibrous pulp, very juicy but astringent (causing thirst).
-It leaves a bitter acid taste in the mouth.
-At the base of the fruit, we want to see a gray shriveled nut with an average size of about 3 cm 1 to 2 cm.
+Its size ranges from 5 to 12 cm.
+The cashew apple turns red or yellow when ripe.
+It has a fibrous, very juicy but astringent pulp (it causes thirst).
+It leaves an acidic, slightly harsh taste in the mouth.
+At the base of the fruit sits a curled, grey nut measuring about 3 cm long and 1 to 2 cm wide.

-Flowering occurs from December to March and fruiting occurs between February and July.
+Flowering occurs from December to March, and fruiting takes place between February and July.

-To enjoy all these benefits must be consumed at least once a week.
+To enjoy these benefits, it is recommended to consume cashew nuts at least once a week.

 Uses

-Before consumption, cashews must be heated and their hull removed because they contain toxic resins.
-The nuts are roasted and peeled.
-It is consumed as an aperitif.
-The fruit is meanwhile used in jam and juice.
-The shell is used to produce a toxic oil that serves as a fungicide for wood.
+Before being eaten, the cashew nut must be heated and its shell removed, as it contains toxic resins.
+The nut is roasted and shelled, and is commonly eaten as a snack.
+The fruit itself is used to make jams and juices.
+The fruit’s outer shell is used to produce a toxic oil that serves as a wood fungicide.

-In Brazil, it is used in the preparation of the caipifruta, a sort of caipirinha replacing the lime.
+In Brazil, it is used in the preparation of caipifruta, a variation of the caipirinha in which cashew apple replaces lime.

-Attention its juice is reputed to leave indelible stains on clothes.
+Be careful: its juice is known to leave permanent stains on clothing.